UwU-Jogos/Hots-Unchained/README.md

 - Randomly selected heroes covering a balanced team composition
 - Randomly generated builds for each hero
+- Randomly selected map options to play
 - Two-stage draft process with hero and map selections
 - Captain-based hero selection and banning
 - Reroll functionality
 - Map banning for strategic depth
 - Copy tool for easy sharing of talents
-- Point suggestion system for tournaments

 ## How it works